 The Cultural Centre in Bird Island’s mission is to integrate the arts into the community and to reflect the community in the arts.
 We believe the quality of life is enhanced by ensuring the arts are an active part of the social fabric of the community and beyond.
 Participation in the arts, whether active or passive, leads to discourse, communication, between people of all ethnicities, religious affiliation, genders and age groups.
 We believe through discourse the human condition becomes authentic for the individual and the community at large.

-After years of organizing 3-day art shows in various locations throughout Bird Island and Olivia showcasing local artists.
-The founders, Mark and Rosemary Glesener, were given the opportunity to establish a permanent gallery through the donation of the funeral home by Gordy Blem of Dirks-Blem Funeral Service.
-The Cultural Centre’s role in the community is to facilitate the creation of a space which enhances socialization, art appreciation, inspires creativity and thoughtful discourse.
-We achieve this through monthly art exhibits, social gatherings, music lessons, mini concerts, art classes, writing workshops, CPR/First Aide classes, etc. Although this space is filled with activities, we strive to maintain an environment that is relaxing and welcoming – a soft place, a retreat, an environment where pondering and inspiration are nurtured.
+The Cultural Centre’s role in the community is to facilitate the creation of a space which enhances socialization, art appreciation and thoughtful discourse.
+We achieve this through monthly art exhibits, music lessons, social gatherings, art classes, writing seminars, Story Shows, First Aid/CPR, etc. Although this space is filled with activities, we strive to maintain an environment that is relaxing and welcoming – a soft place, a retreat, an environment where pondering and inspiration are nurtured.

-In September 2017, the Centre purchased the historic Baker House, an early 1900 Craftsman-style design brick house on Highway 212 (Yellowstone Trail) in downtown Bird Island.
+In September 2017, The Centre purchased the historic Tinnes-Baker House, an early 1900 Craftsman-style design brick house on Highway 212 (the historic Yellowstone Trail) in downtown Bird Island.
 The house is currently being evaluated for National Registry Designation and its planned use will be to enhance the Cultural Centre’s many programs.